Prepare the OS for layering

 - Diff disk: Do not use a diff disk.

 - Gen2 machines: In MS Hyper-V, do not use Gen2 machines.
+Once the initial OS layer is created, it can be converted to Gen2 by adding a revision.

 - Domain join: Do not join the OS layer to an Active Directory domain.
 Instead, join the domain in the Platform layer.
 This allows you to use the same OS in different domains.